-Additional support will be provided to your child if it is deemed necessary for him/her to have a successful camp experience.
+Additional support will be provided to your child in otder to have a successful camp experience.

 What if my child needs frequent medical care?
-I’m worried because no one besides me has had to manage his/her symptoms before.
+I’m worried because no one besides me has had to manage their symptoms before.

 Our on-site medical staff will have a complete medical history of your child and are equipped to administer and maintain all your child’s medical needs.
 It is extremely important that you disclose all of your child(ren)’s needs, symptoms and treatment strategies on their application so that our medical team has the information they need to best support your child(ren).

 I am concerned about my child’s bed-wetting.
-He/She doesn’t want anyone to know.
+They don’t want anyone to know.
 What will you do if an emergency happens at night?

 All our cabin counsellors (“Skips”) are trained to deal with this challenge in a discreet manner that respects the privacy of our campers.
 Our cabin counsellors have access to a supply of clean clothing and bedding at all times.
 Our on-site laundry facility ensures that campers have their laundry cleaned and returned to them on the same day.

-My child usually refuses to wear a life jacket (PFD) while swimming, but I prefer he/she wears one.
-How will you ensure he/she stays safe while swimming?
+My child usually refuses to wear a life jacket (PFD) while swimming, but I prefer they wear one.
+How will you ensure my child safe while swimming?